 Postgraduate coursework students who are considered to be at risk of failure will in the first instance be sent notification that they have been identified as a student at risk.
 Students considered to be at risk of failure include:

 - students who fail to complete more than 50% of the credit points for which they enrolled

-- students who achieve a Weighted Average Mark of less than 50%
+- students who achieve a Weighted Average Mark of less than 50% in each semester

 - students who fail to complete a compulsory component of their course

 - students who fail the same unit of study twice

 - students who are unable to complete their course within the maximum permitted time while carrying a normal student load.

 If you are identified as a Stage 3 student at risk of failure according to the Academic Board's Student Academic Progression Policy the Board of Postgraduate Studies will ask you to show good cause why your candidature should not be terminated.
 This will happen if you are identified as a student at risk for a second time.
 If you are required to show cause, Student Services will write to you with information about what is required, including links to the relevant policies